 In the end, everyone will know the ideal temperature heated foods must maintain to remain digestible/consumable.

-Learn About What is The Minimum Hot Holding Temperature Requirement For Pizza
+Basics of What is The Minimum Hot Holding Temperature Requirement For Pizza?

 The minimum hot holding temperature requirement indicates the hotness level that your pizza must at least retain/maintain to be fit for consumption after being removed from the oven.